 Winslow knew what his aunt did to keep food on the table.
 He tried to love her anyways.
 He had no one else and it was the kind of love one had for a distant relative because they are family, but a love nonetheless.
 Though he didn’t love the way she looked at him sometimes.

-His last birthday he turned twelve, and she had worn less than she normally did around the house.
+His last birthday he turned thirteen, and she had worn less than she normally did around the house.
 She made him cupcakes and a pair of socks.
 The socks he was wearing now.
 She kissed his cheek after wishing him a happy birthday.
 She lingered a little long by his face.
 He smelled her lady scent and his pants itched.
 He felt his crotch grow warm and he felt dizzy.
 She smiled and stared at him.
 He felt small even though he was tall for his age.
 Her smile changed to something else, then she turned and left him alone.
 He really didn’t mind being alone.
 Alone was better.

 He was glad she was working tonight.
 He opened the door with his key and went to his room on the other side of the house.
 It was small, but it had a lock on the door and a walk-in closet that he could sit in.

 He put his books in front of the heater to dry.
 He didn’t turn on any lights, but Winslow could see his reflection in the only window in his room when he stood.
 He tried to remember what he looked like before the fire but couldn’t.

 He undressed, carefully laying his school clothes at the foot of his bed.
 He put his socks on the windowsill above the heater.

 Winslow dropped his underwear to the floor and walked naked to the closet.
 He sat down on the thick shag.
 He worked a corner of the carpet free and removed a curled photograph.

 It was a picture of his dog, Charlie.
 Winslow lost him to the fire as well.